Visa Information, Customs and Quarantine

 Visit the Department of Home Affairs website to apply for the correct visa to meet your individual circumstances.

 What items am I prohibited from bringing into Australia?

 Australia's customs laws prevent you from bringing drugs, steroids, weapons, firearms and protected wildlife into Australia.
 Some common items such as fresh or packaged food, fruit, eggs, meat, plants, seeds, skins and feathers are also prohibited.
 For more information visit the Australian Border Force website.

 What happens to goods you declare?

 Goods that you declare will be inspected by a biosecurity officer, who will assess the level of risk associated with the goods.
 In most cases, goods are low risk and will be returned to you after the inspection.
 However, if a biosecurity officer deems the goods to have some risk you can pay for the goods to be treated, pay to export the goods, or voluntarily dispose of the goods.

 What is the duty-free concession limits for people entering Australia?

 General goods: AUD $900 worth of goods per adult (18 years or over); AUD $450 worth of goods per child.

 Alcohol: Up to 2.25 litres (0.5 imperial gallons or 0.59 US gallons) of alcoholic beverages (liquor, wine and Champagne) per adult.

-Tobacco: 50 cigarettes or 50 grams (1.76 ounces) of cigars or tobacco products per adult.
+Tobacco: 25 cigarettes or the equivalent of 25 grams (0.88 ounces) of smokeless tobacco products per adult.